Ainyaku/Beat-Saber-Song-and-Mod-Installer/README.md

 ## Updating

 To update the installer, [uninstall the old tool](https://github.com/Ainyaku/Beat-Saber-Song-and-Mod-Installer/#uninstalling) and [reinstall the updated version](https://github.com/Ainyaku/Beat-Saber-Song-and-Mod-Installer/#installation) and you should be good to go.
 If you think you may get confused you can delete the files for the old version as they are no longer needed.
-You can check if you have the latest version by comparing what is in the `Version.txt` file on your computer with [the first release shown here.](https://github.com/Ainyaku/Beat-Saber-Song-and-Mod-Installer/releases)
+You can check if you have the latest version by comparing what is in the `Version.txt` file on your computer with [the latest release shown here.](https://github.com/Ainyaku/Beat-Saber-Song-and-Mod-Installer/releases)

 ![image](https://user-images.githubusercontent.com/87048351/163703749-8513f75d-50ae-455c-ab53-261df78b0f73.png)